 I “stumbled” across Data Engineering and I’m so glad I did.
 It’s such a varied role where you’d definitely be learning for most of your career.
 I see Senior Engineers at work still motivated, upskilling and invested in their work.
 Everyone seems to enjoy what they’re doing even 20 years later which, to me, is how I see my future.

 Furthermore, there is not much competition in comparison to Software Engineering since it’s very niche.
-The salary is also quite decent.
+The salary is also really good.
 I moved from a Senior level Designer to a Graduate level Data Engineer and I was getting paid exactly the same.
 So no loss in salary there despite restarting my career.

 It really helped before I decided to go for this job to speak to someone in the field.
 I initially reached out to my twitter circle to ask if anyone knew someone in this field.
 A Lecturer at a University replied and linked me up with his colleague who agreed to talk on the phone.
 This helped SO much to ask about her day-to-day, the stuff she enjoyed or didn’t enjoy and her future aspirations.